OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 .. important:: The RDP connection is only allowed to activate on a single NIC.
 In any case, the file RDP will only contain the IP of the first NIC with this property enabled.

+.. note:: The RDP button will work the same way for NIC ALIASES

 .. note:: If the VM template has a password and username set in the contextualization section, this will be reflected in the RDP file.
 You can read about them in the :ref:`Virtual Machine Definition File reference section <template_context>`